West accepts Moscow was right to approve COVID vaccine - Russian official | Health

 The British government last week set out plans that would allow Britain's medical regulator to grant temporary authorisation for any coronavirus vaccine before it has received a full licence if it meets safety and quality standards.
 The United States and London were now "exactly following the example of Russia," said Kirill Dmitriev, the head of the Russian Direct Investment Fund, Russia's sovereign wealth fund, which has been heavily involved in Russia's vaccine programme.

 "The Western world was shocked by Russia's success (in producing a potential vaccine) and had to go through four stages of accepting the inevitable: denial, anger, depression, and ultimately acceptance," he said in a statement.
-"Recent statements show that we have already passed the stage of depression and it has now been accepted that Russia's approach is the correct one."
+"Recent statements show that some of our western partners have already passed the stage of depression and it has now been accepted that Russia's approach is the correct one."

 Russia has now begun Phase III trials of the "Sputnik V" vaccine that will test its efficacy on a bigger group of volunteers.
 It is also preparing to approve a second vaccine against COVID-19 in late September or early October.
 Health Minister Mikhail Murashko has said mass vaccination of high-risk groups will begin in November-December.